teonet-go/.github/profile/README.md

 Teonet client and server application use the same functions.
 And there is not diferents between client and server.
 If aplication connect to - then it is client.
 If apllication wait for connections - then it is server.

 So lets create our own echo server.
+In this application we:

+- Show Teonet application logo
+- Start Teonet client, with reader to receive and process incoming messages
+- Connect to Teonet
+- Print application address

 ```go
 package main